 - Gating processes missing user needs – Government’s IT gating processes are not new.
 Trouble is, those processes don’t include user needs analysis, prototyping or usability testing.
 This is an excellent opportunity for IT and its business partners to infuse IT project management with user-centred design principles.
 The project team is then comprised of IT, UX, data and communications specialists.
 (And while you’re at it, complement traditional change request management with change management of people as a core practice to manage the human side of transformative change projects.)

 The drumbeat at this month’s CanUX, a user experience design conference in Ottawa, called on government and the private sector to build and mature their user experience teams.
-American writer, researcher, educator, and expert on usability, software, design, and research Jared Spool characterized this evolution as a continuum:
+American writer online casinos, researcher, educator, and expert on usability, software, design, and research Jared Spool characterized this evolution as a continuum:

 for design.
 All resources go to business and technological needs